IceHermit/BetterDarkWiki/README.md

 You can easily change the theme by changing the variables in the css file (<code>/src/darkmode.css</code>).

-It's these variables, right at the top of the file.
+It's these variables, right at the top of the file: <br>
 <code>:root {
   --background-color: #282a35;
   --text-color: #ddd;